Lacrymology/states/varnish/doc/pillar.rst

 varnish:malloc_size
 ~~~~~~~~~~~~~~~~~~~

-Maximum size :doc:`/varnish/doc/index` will allocate when using malloc storage backend.
+Maximum size :doc:`index` will allocate when using malloc storage backend.

 Possible values: a number and one of following suffixes.